Need some anxiety & panic attack tips?

 Try to avoid drinking too much coffee or tea, as they are both stimulants.
 Make sure you get copious amounts of good quality, fresh air, open a window if you can and try to get outside of the building during break times if possible.

-Here are a few examples of diversion tactics to use whilst having an attack.
+Here are a few examples of some tactics to use whilst having an attack.
 Practice them, they really work!

 The Linden Method was developed over a decade to show you EXACTLY what you need to do right now in order to redress the imbalance which causes and perpetuates the inappropriate anxiety that you experience every day.